miller-me/lab-resources/Intros_to_Coding/The_Command_Line_and_Vim.md

-Intro 1: The Command Line and Vim Text Editor
+The Command Line and Vim Text Editor
 ================

 -   [Overview](#overview)